 Recruitment consultancies are used by many individuals to assist them with finding a new job.
 Deciding upon a change of career is a daunting experience for many and the question of where to even begin your search can be a cause of stress and confusion.

-Whether you are unemployed and searching for a job, or currently in a role but interested in finding out about potential new opportunities, Louise Campbell, MD at Robert Walters - Ireland examines the key issues to consider prior to starting your job search, and the benefits involved in using a third party to negotiate on your behalf.
+Whether you are unemployed and searching for a job, or currently in a role but interested in finding out about potential new opportunities, Suzanne Feeney, country manager at Robert Walters - Ireland examines the key issues to consider prior to starting your job search, and the benefits involved in using a third party to negotiate on your behalf.

 By using a third party your anonymity is preserved until the time is right to reveal your identity.